N0r9st/ainex_ros/ROS_DOCUMENTATION.md

 ## Notes
 - All nodes have standard ROS logger services (`get_loggers`, `set_logger_level`)
 - The exact format for custom messages and services should be confirmed using `rosmsg show` and `rossrv show`.
+- The action server provides a standardized interface for executing robot actions and can be easily extended for new action types.